-Your family may move and still be in the 1st Step Program, if you still live in our service area.
-Please provide your new address and directions to the 1st Step staff to confirm your service area, as we only serve Clinton and Washington counties.
-If you move out of the 1st Step Program's service area, we will refer you to another agency or program if one is available.
+Your family may move and still be in the First Step Program.
+Please provide your new address and directions to the First Step staff to confirm your service area.
+If you move out of the First Step Program's service area, we can try to refer you to another agency if one is available or to other programs.